djibe/Android-tutorials/README.md

 You can upgrade your Asus Transformer Prime from any version to Android 7.1 Nougat / LineageOS 14.1.

-Tutorial is here (80.000+ views) : <https://forum.xda-developers.com/transformer-prime/help/guide-tutorial-asus-transformer-prime-t3486237>
+Tutorial is here (80.000+ views): <https://forum.xda-developers.com/transformer-prime/help/guide-tutorial-asus-transformer-prime-t3486237>

-What you will learn :
+What you will learn:

 - Unlock Asus bootloader
 - Backup Asus tab using NVFlash